mbezuidenhout/redcap-cloud-storage/README.md

-# Google Storage
+# Cloud Storage
-This EM will allow users to upload files from REDCap form/survey directly into your Google Storage bucket.
-The upload is happening directly from user client to bucket with no REDCap as middleware.
+This EM will allow users to upload files from REDCap form/survey directly into your Google Storage bucket or Azure Datastore.
+The upload is done directly from user's browser to the cloud with no REDCap as middleware.

+### Azure Storage configuration:
+1. Create an Azure account by going to https://azure.microsoft.com/
+2. Using the azure console add a new CORS Rule to the storage container.
+Use the wildcard '*' for Allowed Origins, \
+   Allowed headers and Exposed headers. (**Note: File uploads don't work without the appropriate CORS rules**)
+3. Create a Blob Container by going to you azure console.

-#### Google Storage configuration:
+### Google Storage configuration:
 1. Create your bucket using following link https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console
 2. Create a Google Storage Service account that will access the bucket on behalf of your REDCap project. https://cloud.google.com/iam/docs/creating-managing-service-accounts
 3. After creating service account a JSON file contains the account credentials will be downloaded on your machine.
 The EM needs the content of that file for configuration.